Numbness and tingling

 What to Expect at Your Office Visit

-Your health care provider will take a medical history and perform a physical examination, carefully checking your nervous system.
+Your provider will take a medical history and perform a physical examination, carefully checking your nervous system.

 Medical history questions may include: